The Power of Habits

 4. Own Who You Are

-Looking for excuses and playing the victim card is something we all do for a variety of reasons such as to manipulate others, justify our own bad behavior, escape taking responsibility for our mistakes or avoid things that overwhelm us.
+Looking for excuses and playing the victim card is something we all do for a variety of reasons such as to manipulate others, justify our own bad behaviour, escape taking responsibility for our mistakes or avoid things that overwhelm us.
 We all have times when life feels hard; when nothing is going according to plan, everything seems to be falling apart and we just feel extremely completely overwhelmed by the complexity of our problems.
 At such moments, playing the victim and blame others for our mistakes, actions, or problems seems very convenient, doesn’t it?

 And as far as I don’t see anything wrong if this “victim game” is used as a little excuse or a momentary lapse of weakness from time to time in minor matters only, I do think that having a full-time victim mentality is an extremely self-destructive habit that keeps us stuck in blame, extreme pessimism, and overwhelming negativity.
 That’s why you have to be careful not to fall into this trap of making up excuses every single time you feel vulnerable, insecure or just not in the mood.
 Trust me I know what I am talking about.
 I used to suffer from victim mentality for most of my life until I chose to assume responsibility and regain control of my life.
 So be careful with making excuses, because you really don’t want to pass for a truly miserable person who would rather drown in self-pity than find a solution to their problems.
 Instead, take responsibility for your life, embrace the creator’s role and create a life you want.